North Boambee Valley

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-North Boambee Valley has 20 operational public transport stops, serving a mix of bus routes.
-These stops are served by 47 individual routes, offering a total of 702 weekly passenger trips.
-Transport accessibility is rated as good, with residents located an average of 329 meters from the nearest stop.
+North Boambee Valley has 20 active public transport stops, served by a mix of buses along 47 routes.
+These routes facilitate 702 weekly passenger trips in total.
+Residents enjoy good transport accessibility, with an average distance of 329 meters to the nearest stop.
 The area is predominantly residential, with most commuters traveling outward.
 Cars remain the primary mode of transport, used by 96% of residents.
 On average, there are 1.3 vehicles per dwelling, lower than the regional average.

-According to the 2021 Census, only 12.4% of residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency averages 100 trips per day across all routes, equating to approximately 35 weekly trips per stop.
+According to the 2021 Census, only 12.4% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 100 trips per day across all routes, translating to approximately 35 weekly trips per stop.

 Frequently Asked Questions - Transport